Music of India: Rabindra Sangeet (music of Bengal)

 Tagore wrote some 2,230 songs in Bengali, now known as Rabindra Sangeet, using classical music and traditional folk music as sources.

 Tagore wrote national anthems of India and Bangladesh, and influenced the national anthem of Sri Lanka.
-Furthermore, the digitisation of Rabindra Sangeet has been undertaken by Saregama, which has created digital archives and made the music available on streaming platforms.
-Additionally, Brainware University's "Celebrating Tagore" initiative includes online archives, educational resources, and digital performances to promote Tagore's works.

 Shyama Sangeet (music of Bengal)

 Generally all music dedicated to goddess Mother Kali is called 'Shyama Sangeet' in Bengali.
 Two famous singers of this Bengali Shyama Sangeet are Pannalal Bhattacharya and Dhananjay Bhattacharya.
 Pannalal Bhattacharya's elder brother Prafulla Bhattacharya and middle brother Dhananjay Bhattacharya were the first music teachers of saint artist Pannalal Bhattacharya.
 Dhananjay Bhattacharya stopped singing devotional songs after finding devotional spirit in his brother Pannalal.
 However, after the demise of Pannalal Bhattacharya, he contributed again in Bengali music with many devotional songs by his sweet, melodious voice.

 Rajasthani

 Rajasthan has a very diverse cultural collection of musician castes, including Langas, Sapera, Bhopa, Jogi and Manganiyar (lit. "the ones who ask/beg").
 Rajasthan Diary quotes it as a soulful, full-throated music with harmonious diversity.
 The melodies of Rajasthan come from a variety of instruments.
 The stringed variety includes the Sarangi, Ravanahatha, Kamayacha, Morsing and Ektara.
 Percussion instruments come in all shapes and sizes from the huge Nagaras and Dhols to the tiny Damrus.
 The Daf and Chang are a favorite of Holi (the festival of colours) revelers.
 Flutes and bagpipers come in local flavors such as Shehnai, Poongi, Algoza, Tarpi, Been and Bankia.

 Rajasthani music is derived from a combination of string instruments, percussion instruments and wind instruments accompanied by renditions of folk singers.
 It enjoys a respectable presence in Bollywood music as well.